Tight lower bounds on the time it takes to generate a geometric phase

-The congruence class modulo $2\pi$ of $\theta$ is called the geometric phase of $\rho_t$.
-Since the action by $U(1)$ on $\SS$ takes horizontal curves to horizontal curves, the geometric phase factor and geometric phase do not depend on the choice of horizontal lift of $\rho_t$.
+The congruence class modulo $2\pi$ of the phase $\gamma$ is the Aharonov-Anandan geometric phase of $\rho_t$.
+Since the action by $\U(1)$ on $\SS$ takes horizontal curves to horizontal curves, the holonomy and the geometric phase do not depend on the choice of horizontal lift of $\rho_t$.

-Although the geometric phase of $\rho_t$ is defined using a horizontal lift, the geometric phase can be determined from an arbitrary lift: If $\ket{\psi_t}$ is any lift of $\rho_t$, then
+Although the geometric phase of $\rho_t$ is defined in terms of a horizontal lift, the geometric phase can be determined from an arbitrary lift: If $\ket{\psi_t}$ is any lift of $\rho_t$, then

 is a horizontal lift of $\rho_t$.
 The holonomy of $\rho_t$ is, thus,